-I’m very proud to announce the release of my first commercially available, self published book, ‘The Woking Peregrine Project – The First Five Years (2016 – 2020)’.
-The book documents the entire project history, detailing year by year one of the most successful breeding pairs of Peregrine Falcons in the country.
+‘The Woking Peregrine Project – The First Five Years (2016 – 2020)’ documents the entire project history, detailing year by year one of the most successful breeding pairs of Peregrine Falcons in the country.

 It’s a project I’ve been very proud to be a part of.
-Working within a building that has Peregrine Falcons nesting on top has provided me with a unique opportunity to observe and photograph these wonderful birds at close quarters.
-Along with fellow team member James Sellen, we’ve been able to build up a diverse library of photographs that tells the story of their lives.
+Working within a building that has Peregrine Falcons nesting on top has provided me with a unique opportunity to observe and photograph these apex predators at close quarters.
+Along with fellow project member James Sellen, we’ve been able to build up a diverse library of photographs that tells the story of their lives.
 From mating, through egg laying, hatching, ringing and fledging, every stage of their development has been caught either through our lenses or one of the web cams.

 James and I had for a while discussed the possibility of publishing a book.
 We both felt it was a great opportunity to produce something that would commemorate the project and others could enjoy.
 I approached Richard Taylor-Jones, BBC Wildlife cameraman, to see if he’d be happy to write the foreword.
-Richard had come to film our Peregrines back in 2017 for the One Show, and he very kindly agreed to do it.
+Richard has his place in the Woking Peregrine Project, having filmed our Peregrines back in 2017 for the One Show, and he very kindly agreed to do it.
 The pressure was on now to make this happen!

 The initial plan was to raise the necessary funds to produce 1,000 copies of a hard backed, 80 page, litho-printed book.
-Quality was of the utmost importance to me, as I wanted the photography to look as good as possible, and so I approached Greg Wallace at Kozu Books.
+Quality was of the utmost importance, as we wanted the photography to look as good as possible, and so I approached Greg Wallace at Kozu Books.
 Kozu are renowned for producing very high quality landscape photography books, and they also assist photographers in producing their own self published titles.

-I didn’t want to make any compromises and so to cover the cost of printing, packaging and postage we needed to raise £10,000.
-I set up a project on Kickstarter, asking each backer to contribute £25 to the project, for which they would receive a copy of the book in return.
+We didn’t want to make any compromises and so to cover the cost of printing, packaging and postage we needed to raise £10,000.
+We set up a project on Kickstarter, asking each backer to contribute £25 to the project, for which they would receive a copy of the book in return.
 This required us to reach at least 400 backers.
-I’d previously asked, via the website and Twitter, for those interested in the book to let me know, and I’d received around 250 replies, so I was hopeful of reaching our target.
-Unfortunately, things didn’t really go to plan.
+I’d previously asked, via the website and Twitter, for those interested in the book to let us know, and we’d received around 250 replies, so we were hopeful of reaching our target.
+Unfortunately, things didn’t quite go to plan.
 We had an initial flurry of backers, but it soon tailed off and we only just managed to scrape past the 100 mark.
-Very frustrating, but I consoled myself with the fact that at least I’d tried.
+Very frustrating, but we consoled ourselves with the fact that at least we’d tried.

-After a while, I began to consider the possibility of producing a short run of digitally printed copies.
-I received a revised quote from Greg, with a soft-back cover, and the price was surprisingly low.
+After a while, once the dust had settled, we began to consider the possibility of producing a short run of digitally printed copies.
+We received a revised quote from Greg, with a soft-back cover, and the price was surprisingly low.
 It was now possible to self finance a run of 50 copies.